malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 ![](https://zenodo.org/api/iiif/v2/e4125eaf-b456-4097-85fc-6a2e80482d1c:bee92cdd-41fa-4553-b30e-c8b937c4fc49:1728_TURI_Book%20sprint_26%20culture%20shift_040619.jpg/full/750,/0/default.jpg)
 *"Time for a Culture Shift", The Turing Way Community, & Scriberia.
 (2019, July 11).
 Illustrations from the Turing Way book dashes.
 Zenodo. http://doi.org/10.5281/zenodo.3332808*

 We have been hearing this for over a decade that it’s time for a culture change.
-And I want to add to that the culture change can not truly happen if we fail to recognize less tradition research contributions and disproportionately undermining the important work of research stakeholders who have been previously excluded from being recognised fairly.
+And I want to add that the culture change can not truly happen if we fail to recognise less tradition research contributions and disproportionately undermine the important work by stakeholders who have been previously excluded from being recognised fairly.

-I would like to give examples of Open Source projects that I work on: _The Turing Way_ and the Open Life Science.
+To explore how we can improve assessment process in our individual projects, I would like to give examples of Open Source projects that I work on: _The Turing Way_ and the Open Life Science.

 ***[The Turing Way](https://the-turing-way.netlify.app/welcome): Online community-led book project on Data Science.***